galaxyproject/training-material/topics/transcriptomics/tutorials/minerva-pathways/tutorial.md

 > <hands-on-title>Analyse the Counts</hands-on-title>
 >
-> 1. Run the workflow with the Factor Data from the first Hands on, and the datasets from the workflow or Zenodo download, depending on your path:
+> 1. Run the workflow with the Factor Data from the first Hands-on, and the datasets from the workflow or Zenodo download, depending on your path:
 >
 >    {% snippet faqs/galaxy/workflows_run_wfh.md title="mRNA-Seq BY-COVID Pipeline" wfhub_id="689" box_type="none" %}
 >